tingstad/notes/signals.md

 When Ctrl-C is entered in the terminal, SIGINT is sent to the foreground process group (all processes in the group).

+When a shell script (or other program) is started, a new process group is created, which any of its children will join.

+Running a pipeline command (`foo | bar`) is also a job, because it makes sense to stop/resume all its processes at the same time.

 ## Shell scripts

 Just as any other program, shell scripts may want to clean up and shut down gracefully on cancellation.

+The way to do this is to `trap` (catch) signals and react to them.

+Some shells, including Bash, implements "cooperative exit", where the parent shell interrupts only if the child process did not "ignore" SIGINT.

+To make your program (or shell script) behave nicely, you must therefore not "ignore" SIGINT TODO

 ### Footnotes

-¹ A group _may_ have a leader process with PID equal to process group id
+¹ A group always begins having a leader process with PID equal to process group id